tranviethungpv/Dell-Latitude-E5480-Hackintosh/README.md

 * OC ver: 0.8.3
 * Generate new SMBIOS before using.
 * Work fine on Monterey.
 If using BigSur, you'll need to make some changes with kext.
+* If you want to use Ventura, add boot-arg -lilubetaall and update Airportitlwm.kext.

 ## My Laptop Specs